o3de/o3de.org/content/docs/welcomeguide/wg-tools.md

 With **Animation Editor**, build animated *behaviors* for your *actors*\.

 Use the Animation Editor to build animation loops and set up smooth transitions between them\.
 To create behaviors, begin by loading an actor, which is a skinned mesh, and its corresponding animations\.
 The animations are added to *motion sets*\.
 You create *motion graphs* using motion sets that can blend animation based on states and events\.
-The motion graphs that you create define your actor’s behaviors\.
+The motion graphs that you create define your actor's behaviors\.

 ## FBX Settings<a name="tool-fbx-settings-editor"></a>